Honeybee Facts (UK) – Queen, Worker & Drone Bees Explained

 Temperature control (fanning + clustering)

-Bees fan to ventilate and help ripen nectar.
+Bees fan to ventilate and help ripen nectar, which is part of how bees make honey.
 In cold weather, they cluster to conserve heat and keep the brood nest stable.

 Hygienic behaviour (health protection)